papagamedev/papagamedev.github.io/content/en/projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life.md

 The first and most obvious thing to do was to disable all the DirectX related code.
 For this purpose, I added a pre-processor definition called **JPACMAN_COCOS2DX** that would be defined only in the Cocos2d-x version of the game.
 I then used it to remove large portions of the Resources module code from the build, and also some small references in the Game module.

-{% include image url="jpacman_prepdef.png" caption="The JPACMAN_COCOS2DX preprocessor definition was used to disable large sections of code that were using DirectX libraries.
-In some cases, this code was replaced by empty functions that would later be filled with calls to Cocos2d-x API." %}
+{{< image url="jpacman_prepdef.png" caption="The JPACMAN_COCOS2DX preprocessor definition was used to disable large sections of code that were using DirectX libraries.
+In some cases, this code was replaced by empty functions that would later be filled with calls to Cocos2d-x API." >}}

 I also had to make some changes to definitions belonging to older versions of the Windows SDK that were no longer available.
 The same thing happened with some system library files that I had to add that were not previously required.